-SS 8a) Have there been any significant organizational alignment changes since the last CPR?: The ongoing decentralization of the counseling division and many of its services to Outreach, as well as, instructional divisions has created significant organizational alignment changes.
-International Student Programs (ISP) was assigned to the Outreach Department, Student Support and Retention Services (SSRS) was moved from the Division to Instruction.
-Foster Youth (Guardian Scholars Program) was aligned with the Counseling Division, along with Student Development, through a recent grant acquisition.
-Also, services associated with AB540, undocumented students, were aligned under the Counseling and Student Success Division.
+SS 8a) Have there been any significant organizational alignment changes since the last APRU?: The ongoing decentralization of the counseling division and many of its services has created significant organizational alignment changes.
+After the relocation of SSRS in 2015, International Student Programs in 2016, now Transfer Services (Articulation) has been moved to Office of Instruction, all without collaboration.
+Dismantling the Counseling and Student Success Division appears to be the vision and plan of the college leadership.

-SS 8b) Are there any significant organizational alignment changes that will be needed over the next : No.
+SS 8b) Are there significant organizational alignment changes that will be needed over the next year: As it appears to be the ongoing goal to dismantle the Counseling and Student Success Division, exposing the ultimate plan would be needed to have input into any associated realignment.

-SS 9a) Have there been any significant changes in regulations/laws/policies since the last CPR?: The statewide Student Equity Initiative and Basic Skills Initiative also represents significant changes, including the implementation of AB705.
+SS 9a) Have there been any significant changes in

+regulations/laws/policies since the last APRU?: The statewide Student Equity Initiative and Basic Skills Initiative also represents significant changes, including the implementation of AB705.

-SS 9b) State significant changes in regulations/laws/policies affecting program over next 5 years.: Impending implementation of policies that impact priority enrollment and other registration requirements, along with undocumented student regulations would affect procedures.
+SS 9b) State significant changes in regulations/laws/policies affecting program over next year.: Impending implementation of policies that impact priority enrollment and other registration requirements, along with undocumented student regulations would affect procedures.

-SS 10a) State any significant professional development activities for the program since last CPR.: Each year counselors and other staff participate in professional development activities associated with changes in regulations/laws/policies.
+SS 10a) State any significant professional development activities for the program since last APRU.: Each year counselors and other staff participate in professional development activities associated with changes in regulations/laws/policies.
 The outcome has been the development and/or revision of services associated with student success, equity, and basic skills.

-SS 10b) State any significant professional development needs for the program for the next 5 years.: Counselors and other staff will benefit from professional development associated with implementation of pending technology such as, Starfish Early Alert and Retention Solution, EduNAV, Zoom and Mobile advising.
+SS 10b) State any significant professional development needs for the program for the next year.: Counselors and other staff will benefit from professional development associated with implementation of pending technology such as, Starfish Early Alert and Retention Solution, Zoom (OR CRANIUM CAFE) and Mobile advising.
 The need for increased professional development is expected, due to changes associated with the ongoing regulations/laws/policy changes associated with undocumented students, veterans, foster youth, basic skills and financial aid.

-SS 11a) Have there been any significant curriculum since the last CPR?: COUN 50 and HUMA 50 were both made UC transferable effective fall 2018.
+SS 11a) Have there been any significant curriculum since the last APRU?: COUN 50 and HUMA 50 were both made UC transferable effective fall 2018.
 CLP 70 and 75 will also be UC transferable by fall 2018.
 Some of our curriculum has been revised to include hybrid and fully online teaching modalities to help meet the needs of our technology forward students.

-SS 11b) State any significant curriculum issues that will affect the program over the next 5 yrs.: The revised curriculum that is now UC and CSU transferable will be more applicable to students who are preparing for transfer.
+SS 11b) State any significant curriculum issues that will affect the program over the next year.: The revised curriculum that is now UC and CSU transferable will be more applicable to students who are preparing for transfer.
 In addition, many of our courses are now being taught in different formats such as hybrid, online and face to face.
-Most of our Counseling Faculty have been certified in Canvas which will allow them to teach our curriculum using different modalities.
+Most of our Counseling faculty have been certified in Canvas which will allow them to teach our curriculum using different modalities.

-SS 11c) State the aggregate student success rate in the instructional portions of the program?:
+SS 11c) State the aggregate student success rate in the instructional portions of the program?: The success rates in the associated courses is above 75% in all the departments including Human Development (HUMA), Counseling, and Career Life Planning (CLP).

-SS 11d) State gap of student success rates with targeted groups.
-The current average gap of success rates with targeted groups is approximately 10%.
-We continue to evaluate our curriculum close that achievement gap.
+SS 11d) State gap of student success rates with targeted groups.: The current average gap of success rates with targeted groups is approximately 10%.
+The Division continues the ongoing dedication to evaluating the curriculum to close the achievement gap.

-SS 12a) Have there been any other significant program changes since the last CPR?: The development and implementation of Starfish Early Alert.
+SS 12a) Have there been any other significant program changes since the last APRU?: The continued development and implementation of Starfish Early Alert program.